Knee Diagnoses

 nicola-ward-img-4Arthritis

-Osteoarthritis is a process where your knee joint cartilage cannot withstand the stress it is exposed to.
-Many factors contribute to osteoarthritis of the knee with two main causes:
+Osteoarthritis occurs when your knee cartilage cannot withstand the stress it is exposed to.
+Many factors contribute to osteoarthritis of the knee including:

-• abnormal stress — for example, a joint carrying too much weight, or not in correct alignment (which may be due to injury or congenital factors, among other things)
+• abnormal stress — for example, a joint carrying too much weight or one that is not in correct alignment after an injury

-• abnormal cartilage — for example, changes due to ageing, fractures that extend into the joint, or disease.
+• abnormal cartilage — for example, changes due to ageing, fractures that extend into the joint, or inflammatory disease

 Treatment